seanbreckenridge/bgproc/README.md

 ## How?

 This runs any other files it finds recursively with `find` from the current directory that end with `.job`.
-You could also put this on your `$PATH`, `cd` to some directory that has your `.job` scripts, and run it from there.
+You can alternatively provide directories which contain `.job` files as positional arguments.

 A potential `.job` file might look like: